conan-io/docs/reference/commands/search.rst

 	                        reference if "-q" is used. e.g.
 	                        MyPackage/1.2@user/channel

     optional arguments:
       -h, --help            show this help message and exit --case-sensitive      Make a case-sensitive search
       -r REMOTE, --remote REMOTE
                             Remote origin
+      --raw                 Print a plain text line for each result, only if pattern is not a package recipe reference.
       -q QUERY, --query QUERY
                             Packages query: "os=Windows AND (arch=x86 OR
                             compiler=gcc)".
 The "pattern" parameter has to be a package recipe reference: MyPackage/1.2@user/channel

 **Examples**